Miss Philippines Earth 2013

-Miss Philippines Earth 2013 was the 13th edition of the Miss Philippines Earth pageant.
-It was held on May 19, 2013 at the Mall of Asia Arena in Pasay, Philippines.
-Stephany Dianne Stefanowitz of Quezon City crowned Angelee Claudette delos Reyes of Olongapo at the end of the event.
-Delos Reyes represented the Philippines at the Miss Earth 2013 pageant and placed Top 8.
-The pageant has aligned itself with the 2013 declaration of the United Nations General Assembly as the "International Year of Water Cooperation."
+Miss Philippines Earth 2013 was the 13th Miss Philippines Earth pageant, held at the SM Mall of Asia Arena in Pasay, Metro Manila, on May 19, 2013.

+At the end of the event, Stephany Stefanowitz of Quezon City crowned Angelee delos Reyes of Olongapo, where she represented the Philippines at the Miss Earth 2013 pageant and reached the top eight.
+The pageant had aligned itself with the 2013 declaration of the United Nations General Assembly as the International Year of Water Cooperation.
 It was also the first in pageant history to use a hologram technology.